broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-overview.md

 #### Sample data input

 The GVS workflow takes in reblocked single sample gVCF files and their corresponding index files as `input_vcfs` and `input_vcf_indexes`, respectively.
-While the GVS workflow takes in up to 100,000 single sample gVCF files as input, only datasets of up to 10,000 files are being used for beta testing.
+While the GVS workflow has been tested with 100,000 single sample gVCF files as input, only datasets of up to 10,000 files are being used for beta testing.

 The [Terra GVS beta workspace](LINK) has been configured with example reblocked gVCF files that you can use to test the workflow.
 To test the workflow on your own sample data, you’ll need to create an additional data table in your workspace that specifies the locations of the files in the cloud.
 For step-by-step instructions on creating data tables in Terra, see [How to make a data table from scratch or a template](https://support.terra.bio/hc/en-us/articles/6197368140955).
 If your data is stored locally, you can upload it to your workspace bucket using the Data Uploader in Terra by following the instructions in the article, [How to use the Data Uploader](https://support.terra.bio/hc/en-us/articles/4419428208411).
 You’ll also need to ensure that you have a BigQuery dataset and Google project with the correct permissions and that your gVCF files are reblocked, as described in the [Workflow requirements](#workflow-requirements) section above.